koelslaw/documentation/topics/deployment/README.md

 # Preflight Checklist for Kit Deployment

 ## Software Preflight
-1. Ensure suricata has the latest signatures on nuc so they can be forwarded to suricata on the stack
+1. Ensure Suricata has the latest signatures on nuc so they can be forwarded to Suricata on the stack
 2. Ensure Lastest Repo Sync is completed
-3. Complete function check prior to deployment just in case anything needs to be fixed while internet access is availble
+3. Complete function check before deployment just in case anything needs to be fixed while internet access is available

 ## Hardware Preflight